 This concept is more difficult to define as it depends largely on the interpretation of the police officer at the scene.
 Despite this, it does not give officers the right to pull someone over without viewing circumstances or factual information to support the premise of reasonable suspicion.
 This protects a person from being harassed by law enforcement simply on the basis that the police officer had a “feeling” they were up to no good, helping ensure an individual’s rights are respected.

-Therefore in order to legally pull a person over, evidence must be present to support, for example possible drunk driving (ie, reckless driving, swerving, the inability to walk on the way to one’s car, committing a traffic violation, etc.).
+Therefore in order to legally pull a person over, the evidence must be present to support, for example, possible drunk driving (ie, reckless driving, swerving, the inability to walk on the way to one’s car, committing a traffic violation, etc.).